 This chapter brings together the ray-tracing algorithms, radiometric concepts, and Monte Carlo sampling algorithms of the previous chapters to implement two different integrators that compute scattered radiance from surfaces in the scene.
-Integrators are so named because they are responsible for evaluating the integral equation that describes the equilibrium distribution of radiance in an environment (the light transport equation).
+These integrators are much more effective than the RandomWalkIntegrator from the first chapter; with them, some scenes are rendered with hundreds of times lower error.

 We start by deriving the light transport equation, which was first introduced in Section 1.2.6.
 We can then formally introduce the path-tracing algorithm, which applies Monte Carlo integration to solve that equation.
 We will then describe the implementation of the SimplePathIntegrator, which provides a pared-down implementation of path tracing that is useful for understanding the basic algorithm and for debugging sampling algorithms.
 The chapter concludes with the PathIntegrator, which is a more complete path tracing implementation.

 Both of these integrators find light-carrying paths starting from the camera, accounting for scattering from shapes’ surfaces.
 Chapter 14 will extend path tracing to include the effects of participating media.
 (The online edition of this book also includes a chapter that describes bidirectional methods for constructing light-carrying paths starting both from the camera and from light sources.)